-The RDS Team offers support to GSU students, faculty, and staff in the areas of data analysis tools & methods, mapping & data visualization, finding data & statistics, data collection, and data management.
+The RDS Department offers support to GSU students, faculty, and staff in the areas of data analysis tools & methods, mapping & data visualization, finding data & statistics, data collection, and data management.

-When RDS Team members determine that their support for a research project or teaching curriculum has resulted in substantive intellectual contributions, RDS Team members will negotiate the appropriate recognition for their intellectual contributions (e.g., co-authorships, acknowledgments, thesis/dissertation committee membership, copyright/creative commons privileges, etc.).
+When RDS members determine that their support for a research project or teaching curriculum has resulted in substantive intellectual contributions, they will negotiate the appropriate recognition for their intellectual contributions (e.g., co-authorships, acknowledgments, thesis/dissertation committee membership, copyright/creative commons privileges, etc.).

 RDS class/course assistance is focused on secondary software support for analysis and does not include generalized statistics or methods tutoring, or help with statistical or research methods assignments that do not have a required software component.
 Also, we do not have the capacity to provide pre-scheduled frequent software tutoring that is divorced from a specific assignment or software troubleshooting task at hand -- in other words, we are also not generalized software tutors.
 Our one-on-one software assistance is available to help you troubleshoot specific tasks or assignments.
 If you are seeking generalized software help, we direct you to our live workshops and our recorded workshops to gain the foundational skills for using various analytical software.
 Then, when or if the time comes that you have targeted software questions or specific issues to tackle related to a course assignment or research project, please feel free to contact us for one-on-one support.